yinso/testlet/README.md

 In the command line version it will automatically look within the test folder, and then execute them.

+Testlet has the following parameters

+* `-t|--timeout`

+  Default 2000 in milliseconds.
+This specifies how long a test case is to run before timing out.

 Testlet's browser-side isn't ready - it will be described in README as soon as it's ready for use.
 In the mean time you can look at the `.target` folder for a rudimentary understanding on how it would work.